Blog

 What Is the AIDA Framework

 AIDA is a four-stage framework that maps how people move from first exposure to taking action.
-It stands for Attention, Interest, Desire, Action.
+Attention, Interest, Desire, Action.

-AIDA was created in the 1890s, and it's still taught everywhere.
+Created in the 1890s, still taught everywhere.
+The reason it survived isn't complexity.
+It's that the underlying psychology hasn't changed.
 People still need to know you exist before they can care, and they need to care before they'll act.

 The History and Evolution of AIDA

-Elias St. Elmo Lewis created AIDA in 1898.
-He was trying to explain how salespeople should structure their pitch, starting with getting attention and ending with closing the deal.
+Elias St. Elmo Lewis created AIDA in 1898 to explain how salespeople should structure their pitch: get attention, close the deal.

 What changed over time was the execution, not the framework.
 In the 1950s, attention meant a catchy jingle.
-In 2010, it meant a Facebook ad.
-In 2026, it might mean showing up in ChatGPT's response.
+In 2010, a Facebook ad.
+In 2026, showing up in ChatGPT's response.
+The psychology hasn't moved an inch.

 How the AIDA Model Works

-Attention is about interrupting the scroll or search.
-You need a hook that makes someone stop.
-A headline, an ad, a search result.
+Attention interrupts the scroll or search.
+You need a hook that makes someone stop: a headline, an ad, a search result.
 Most people bounce here.

-Interest is where you prove you're worth the next 30 seconds.
-You give context, show relevance, maybe preview a benefit.
+Interest proves you're worth the next 30 seconds.
+Context, relevance, maybe a benefit preview.
 Still losing people.

 Desire is where logic meets emotion.
-You're building a case for why they need this.
+You're building the case for why they need this.
 Social proof, specifics, outcomes.
-The pool gets smaller.
+The pool shrinks again.

 Action is the conversion point.
 Buy, sign up, book a call.
-This is where friction kills you.
+Friction kills you here.

 Here's what this looks like in practice: